When it comes to implementing ANY new system, seamless-ness is next to godliness .

 11. You need to acknowledge your success once it’s over.

-Years ago, I was drawn to the attention I saw development managers receive for their work.
-Donors loved to schmooze them, and they were greeted with cheers whenever they brought in gifts!
+Back when I worked in devo ops, I was fascinated by the recognition development managers received for their work.
+Donors loved to schmooze them, and they were greeted with cheers whenever they brought in big gifts!
 It was a big reason why I decided to try being external-facing for a period.

 In my experience, system implementations are rarely met with that kind of enthusiasm.